-Contact(s): Campbell River - Chris Posner, 250-923-9737;

-Port Alberni - Patrick Balfry, 250-724-8726;
+Contact(s): Campbell River - Chris Posner, 250-923-9737; Port Alberni - Patrick Balfry, 250-724-8726; questions@nic.bc.ca

 This is a great first step to a career in the exciting automotive industry.
-The 30-week Automotive Service Technician program is an intensive pre-apprenticeship program that prepares you to enter employment as an Automotive Service Technician apprentice, or as a worker in a number of related fields.
+The 30-week Automotive Service Technician Foundation program is an intensive pre-apprenticeship program that prepares you to enter employment as an apprentice or as a worker in a number of related fields.